King's Guard: Detachments

-There are two detachments of the King's Guard in London, one each for Buckingham Palace and St James's Palace, under the command of the captain of the King's Guard.
-Because St James's Palace is still the official residence of the court, it is here that the colour is lodged and the captain of the guard establishes his headquarters.

 The King's Guard in London changes in the forecourt of Buckingham Palace at 11:00 am every day in early summer and four times per week otherwise.

 The St James's Palace detachment of the King's Guard, led usually by the corps of drums, and bearing the colour (if the King is in residence, then this will be the King's colour; if he is not, then it is the regimental colour), marches along the Mall to Buckingham Palace, where the Buckingham Palace detachment has formed up to await their arrival.
 These two detachments are the old guard.
 Meanwhile, the new guard is forming and is awaiting inspection by the adjutant on the parade square at Wellington Barracks.
 The band, having been inspected by the adjutant, forms a circle to play music whilst the new guard is inspected.
 The guard provides a full military band consisting of no fewer than 35 musicians (usually from one of the Guard regiments) led by their director of music.
 When the new guard is formed up and led by the band, it marches across into the forecourt of Buckingham Palace.
 Once there, the new Guard advances toward the old guard in slow time and halts.
 The old guard presents arms, followed by the new guard presenting arms.
 The captains of the guards march towards each other for the handing over of the palace keys.
 The new reliefs are marched to the guardrooms of Buckingham Palace and St James's Palace where new sentries are posted.

 During this time the band has taken its place by the centre gate, formed up in a half-circle, where it plays music to entertain the new and old guard as well as the watching crowds.
 During this period, the two regimental colours are paraded up and down by the ensigns (usually junior officers of second lieutenant rank or equivalent).
 With the old and new guards formed once again, the old guard and the band march out through the centre gates in slow time to their regimental slow march played by the band.
 At the end of the slow march, the captain of the old guard gives the word of command to 'break into quick time' and with a brisk five-pace roll from the drums, the band leads the way back to Wellington Barracks.